 The GDPR policy – yet another abbreviation to keep in mind.
 Please do.
 The General Data Protection Regulation is super important, since it governs the way in which personal data (yes, also yours) is gathered and handled in the European Union.
 Long story short: it tells you about your rights.
 Quite an important right, right?

 Society is now more data-driven than ever before.
-Therefore, the vast amount of stored sensitive data has resulted in a rise in cyber-attacks, data breaches and other things we would rather avoid.
-The GDPR, also known as the toughest privacy and security law in the world, answers to these problematic phenomena.
+Therefore, there is a rise in cyber-attacks due to a vast amount of stores sensitive data, breaches and other things we would rather avoid.
+The GDPR, the toughest privacy and security law in the world, answers to these problematic phenomena.

-The General Data Protection Regulation gives businesses a playing field and it makes the transfer of data between EU countries quicker and more transparent.
+The General Data Protection Regulation gives businesses a playing field.
+It also makes the transfer of data between EU countries quicker and more transparent.

-It also empowers EU citizens, by giving them more control over the ways in which their personal data is used.
+Also, it gives EU citizens more control over the ways in which their personal data is used.
 As long as you’re an identifiable, living person, you have some main rights that you can enforce at any point in time.
 8 different rights, to be precise, according to the GDPR.
 Check them out: